Interact3D: Compositional 3D Generation of Interactive Objects: Method

 \subsection{SDF-Based Collision-Aware Composition}

 After global-to-local registration, the primary object is fixed as the spatial anchor.
 The remaining components $\mathbf{M_\mathrm{remain}}$ are then placed relative to this anchor.
-While we can use the similar global-to-local alignment method for the rest components to provide a reasonable pose estimate, it does not guarantee physically valid placement.
+While we can use a similar global-to-local alignment method for the rest of the components to provide a reasonable pose estimate, it does not guarantee physically valid placement.
 Small geometric discrepancies may lead to interpenetration or unnatural spacing between objects.